May 5, 2021

 “Meningitis is a serious illness and the decisions they made and the treatment they gave were so fast and so right — it saved our baby’s life,” said Xie, who is a Kaiser Permanente employee.
 “We’re so thankful that they turned around this scary moment.”

 Kai’s story illustrates the importance of timely maternity and pediatric care.
-Kaiser Permanente recommends a postpartum visit for all newborns within 3 to 5 days after birth, and the organization is a national leader in delivering prompt postpartum care, according to the National Committee for Quality Assurance’s 2020 HEDIS (Healthcare Effectiveness Data and Information Set) ratings.
+Kaiser Permanente recommends a postpartum visit for all newborns within 3 to 5 days after birth.
+In fact, we’re a national leader in delivering prompt postpartum care, according to the National Committee for Quality Assurance 2023 HEDIS (Healthcare Effectiveness Data and Information Set) ratings.

 “Sometimes I will wake up and look at Kai and the life that we now have, and it’s easy to forget just how severe his condition was,” said Kukla.
 “Had we not had some of the best, most highly trained physicians, Kai’s outcomes would have been very different.”